simonjulianl/tp/docs/UserGuide.md

 **Format**: `add t/activity i/PATIENT_ID s/START_TIME e/END_TIME ti/TITLE [d/DESCRIPTION]`

-An Appointment is still an activity, it just has a single `PATIENT_ID` associated with it as **GoMedic** currently only supports having a one-to-one appointment only.
+An Appointment is a type of Activity, with an additional parameter `PATIENT_ID` associated with it.
+Currently, **GoMedic** only supports one-to-one appointments.
 Besides the [checks](#activity_check) performed on usual activity, **GoMedic** would also check
-* if the Patient identified by Patient ID exists.
-If not, GoMedic would immediately notify the user and the new appointment would not be added to the list.
+* if the Patient identified by his/her `PATIENT_ID` exists.
+If not, GoMedic will immediately notify the user and the new appointment will not be added to the list.

 The parameters are: